CASECASE

 Effects of adding MIPELON

-Measuring the differences in abrasion resistance when MIPELON and PTFE are added to EPDM shows that abrasion loss is reduced by around 45% when MIPELON is added at 40 PHR.
+When we measured the difference in wear resistance when adding MIPERON and PTFE, a fluororesin, to EPDM, we found that the wear loss was reduced by approximately 45% when 40 phr of MIPERON was added.
 Abrasion loss declines as the amount of MIPELON XM220 added is increased between 10 and 40 PHR.
 MIPELON particles are self-lubricating and this property helps improve abrasion resistance.
 Adding MIPELON can also lower the density of the rubber, making it possible to manufacturing rubber products with high abrasion resistance at lighter weights.
 Additionally, MIPELON does not affect strength properties such as tensile strength or compression set.

 Effects of adding MIPELON™